djjd47130/JD-UOM/README.md

 - [**JD.Uom.Volume.pas**](/Docs/JD.Uom.Volume.md) - Registration of all Volume related UOMs.
 - [**JD.Uom.Temperature.pas**](/Docs/JD.Uom.Temperature.md) - Registration of all Temperature related UOMs.
 - [**JD.Uom.Mass.pas**](/Docs/JD.Uom.Mass.md) - Registration of all Mass related UOMs.
+- [**JD.Uom.Time.pas**](/Docs/JD.Uom.Time.md) - Registration of all Time related UOMs.

 **And much more to come...**

+## Usage

+Currently, this library is in active development.
+Eventually, `TUOMValue` will be the grand class of everything, encapsulating any possible value of any given UOM.
+However, it's currently still a work-in-progress to implement an infrastructure.

+That being said, everything currently starts with `TUOMUtils` in [JD.Uom.pas](/Docs/JD.Uom.md).
+Specific units are registered via `TUOMUtils.RegisterUOM`.
+This registration is deliberately done from **outside** this main unit, as to be as abstract as possible.
+You can access information about all registered UOMs through `TUOMUtils`.
+For example, `GetUOMByName` or `ListCategories`.